ankitects/anki-manual/src/leeches.md

 threshold, and whether to suspend or not, can be adjusted in the [deck options](deck-options.md).

-If you keep reviewing that card, Anki will continue to alert you about the leech periodically.
+If you keep failing that card, Anki will continue to alert you about the leech periodically.
 These warnings occur at half the initial leech threshold.
 For example, if you set the warning at 8 lapses, future warnings will happen every 4 lapses (at 12, 16, and so on).